 7 December 2018

-The bill would require public bodies to attach a family impact assessment to any proposal that changes public spending, administration or policy.
-It would also require the government to report on the costs and benefits of extending such assessments to local authorities, and to set and monitor progress toward targets for family stability.
+This bill would require public bodies to attach a family impact assessment to any proposal for changes in public spending, administration or policy.
+It also requires the government to report on the costs and benefits of extending these assessments to local authorities and to set up and monitor targets aimed at improving family stability.
+It comes from the Lords and is currently at the second reading in the Commons.

 Generated 21 February 2026